Nezuko in Kanji and Hiragana - Zangyo-Ninja

 Tanaka in Kanji - Zangyo-Ninja

+Hello, Mr. Tanaka.
+This is an explanation of the origin of the surname Tanaka, which is shared by your ancestors and friends.
 Tanaka is the 4th most common Japanese surname in Japan.
 The etymology is for rice fields and cultivation.
-The surname “Tanaka” originates from geographical features or place names such as “in the middle of rice fields” or “near rice fields.”
-It spread widely across Japan, particularly in regions where rice cultivation flourished, resulting in … Read More
+The surname “Tanaka” originates from geographical features or place names such as “in the … Read More

 vector